neuroinformatics-unit/HowTo/docs/source/open_science/GIN-repositories.md

 ## File locking

-[File locking](https://gin.g-node.org/G-Node/Info/wiki/GIN+CLI+Usage+Tutorial#file-locking) is an important point in GIN and git-annex repositories which surprisingly comes up quite late in the GIN docs.
-Below, are the main ideas behind this.
+[File locking](https://gin.g-node.org/G-Node/Info/wiki/GIN+CLI+Usage+Tutorial#file-locking) is an important point in GIN and git-annex repositories.
+Below are the main ideas behind this.

 - Files in a GIN repo can be _locked_ or _unlocked_.